Key Facts about Valpolicella

 • Sangiovese, Cabernet Franc, Cabernet Sauvignon, Merlot, Teroldego.

-Here you may see the "Grape Collection" in pictures, with 36 grapes actually grown in Valpolicella.
+Here you may see the "Grape Collection" in pictures, with 36 grapes grown in Valpolicella.